ever-been/everDoc/src/book/markdown/services.md

 Even though the service was completely rewritten, its purpose and basic functions remain similar to previous BEEN versions.

-A Host Runtime can run on any type of [EverBEEN node](#user.concepts.nodes).
+A Host Runtime can run on any type of EverBEEN node.
 It makes sense to run it on a *NATIVE* node in order to avoid costs associated with running a *DATA* node.
 Typically, deployment will have a few DATA nodes and as many NATIVE nodes with Host Runtime instances as needed.

-Available configuration options are listed in the [Configuration](#user.configuration) chapter.
+Available configuration options are listed in the chapter [\ref*{user.configuration} Configuration](#user.configuration).

 #### Host Runtime overview {#devel.services.hostruntime.overview}